GHopperMSK/quick-quiz-fe/README.md

 A web service which provides a possibility to add questionnaires to any website.
 Highly customizable questions and design.
 Rich export opportunities and in house report generator.

 ## Slides types
-A quiz consists of several slides (steps), which of them provides information or asks a question.
+A quiz consists of several slides, which of them provides information or asks a question.
 A user moves from one to another through chain of such slides until the very end.
 Eventually a report is generated and sends to a server.

 The chain of the slides and each of them are configured with `json` which contain all necessary information for the quiz.